mychoi97/mychoi97/README.md

 ### Hi there 👋

+🔭 I'm currently working on Vision-Based Navigation for Unmanned Vehicles using Deep Reinforcement Learning

+✨ Epecially interested in MARL (Multi Agent Reinforcement Learning) and Swarming/Flocking

+💬 Hope for potential collaboration and feel free to email me

+📫 Email: mychoi@unist.ac.kr

 <!--
 **mychoi97/mychoi97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.